meribold/dotfiles/readme.md

 <img src="/../media/screenshot.png?raw=true" alt="Screenshot showing an xterm running Bash" title="Perfection.">

-I primarily use these dotfiles on Arch Linux, but a lot of what's in here also works on Ubuntu.
+I primarily use these dotfiles on Arch Linux, but most of what's in here also works on Ubuntu and other Linux distributions.
 Some of it even works on Windows or macOS.

 ## Highlights